simpleanalytics/blog/_posts/2021-04-30-stop-using-google-analytics-to-maintain-your-page-rank.md

 > To learn more about Core Web Vitals, you should check out [Ahrefs blog post](https://ahrefs.com/blog/core-web-vitals/).
 It goes in-depth about those three metrics.

-Google will begin using page experience as part of their ranking systems beginning in mid-June 2021.
+Google will begin using page experience as part of their ranking systems starting in mid-June 2021.
 However, page experience won't play its full role as part of those systems until the end of August.

 ## Performance impact of analytics tools